 What is the best way to help new students adjust to college life?
 Westminster has its own answer.

-The purpose of Seminar is to help student adjust to college academically through the study of a fun and unique topic and to develop connections among classmates, mentors, and faculty members that will last throughout a student's college career.
+WSM 101 and LST 101 are helpful for socialization, as well.
+Frequent opportunities of in-class and out-of-class group-work help students develop a strong sense of community.
+No matter what the topic of each seminar section is, the shared purpose is to help students adjust to college academically and to develop connections among classmates, mentors, and faculty members that will last throughout a student's college career.

 How Westminster Seminar Works